 What will I study?

-In conjunction with the School of Education commitment to build Christlike character, the Masters in Teaching and Learning program prepares teachers to be more effective.
+In conjunction with the School of Education's commitment to build Christlike character, the Master of Education degree program in Teaching and Learning prepares teachers to be more effective.
 Students will design research based instruction, present that instruction and assess student learning outcomes based on that instruction.
-The student will create lessons using 21st century classroom technologies, examine and analyze current educational research and apply original research to their teaching disciplines.
+The student will create lessons using Twenty-First Century classroom technologies, examine and analyze current educational research, and apply original research to their teaching disciplines.

 Courses for this degree are available online via distance learning.